Joseph Losey: Career in Europe

 Losey settled in Britain and worked as a director of genre films.
 His first British film The Sleeping Tiger (1954), a noir crime thriller, was made under the pseudonym of Victor Hanbury, because the stars of the film, Alexis Smith and Alexander Knox, feared being blacklisted by Hollywood in turn if it became known they had worked with him.
-The Intimate Stranger (1956) carried a pseudonym as well.
-His films covered a wide range from the Regency melodrama The Gypsy and the Gentleman (1958) to the gangster film The Criminal (1960).
+It was financed by Nat Cohen at Anglo-Amalgamated who also financed The Intimate Stranger (1956), where Losey carried a pseudonym as well.

+His films covered a wide range from the Regency melodrama The Gypsy and the Gentleman (1958) to the gangster film for Cohen, The Criminal (1960).

 Losey was also originally slated to direct the Hammer Films production X the Unknown (1956), but after a few days' work the star Dean Jagger refused to work with a supposed Communist sympathiser and Losey was removed from the project.
 An alternative version is that Losey was replaced due to illness.
 Losey was later hired by Hammer Films to direct The Damned, a 1963 British science fiction film based on H.L.
 Lawrence's novel "The Children of Light".

 In the 1960s, Losey began working with playwright Harold Pinter, in what became a long friendship and initiated a successful screenwriting career for Pinter.
 Losey directed three enduring classics based on Pinter's screenplays: The Servant (1963), Accident (1967) and The Go-Between (1971).

 The Servant won three British Academy Film Awards.
 Accident won the Grand Prix Spécial du Jury award at the 1967 Cannes Film Festival.
 The Go-Between won the Golden Palm Award at the 1971 Cannes Film Festival, four prizes at the 1972 BAFTA awards, and Best British Screenplay at the 1972 Writers' Guild of Great Britain awards.
 Each of the three films examines the politics of class and sexuality in England at the end of the 19th century (The Go-Between) and in the 1960s.
 In The Servant, a manservant facilitates the moral and psychological degradation of his privileged and rich employer.
 Accident explores male lust, hypocrisy and ennui among the educated middle class as two Oxford University tutors competitively objectify a student against the backdrop of their seemingly idyllic lives.
 In The Go-Between, a young middle-class boy, the summer guest of an upper-class family, becomes the messenger for an affair between a working-class farmer and the daughter of his hosts.